-Getting a secured loan isn’t difficult as there’s a variety of lenders in this space.
-Typically, the following process will apply:
+Getting a secured loan isn’t difficult as there are a variety of lenders in this space.
+Typically, the following process will apply.
+Customers should:

 - Go through the offerings of bad credit loan providers and compare the fees, rates and features.

-- Establish if your credit history, income and employment is in line with the requirements of the lender you want to apply with.
+- Establish that their credit history, income and employment are in line with the requirements of the lender they want to apply with.

-- Find out how much you’ll have to repay each month, and check if the repayments suit your budget.
+- Find out how much they'll have to repay each month and check if the repayments suit their budget.

-- When you’re approved, you have to accept the terms and conditions before the lender send you your loan, which is usually transferred straight into your account.
+- Accept the terms and conditions (subject to approval) before the lender sends them their loan, which is usually transferred straight into their account.